kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. The long thoracic nerve

 #### Answer: D. The nerve to subclavius - *FALSE* = A. The upper subscapular nerve - TRUE
-- The brachial plexus is formed by the union of the anterior divisions of the lower four cervical nerves and the greater part of the anterior division of the first thoracic nerve; the fourth cervical usually gives a branch to the fifth cervical, and the first thoracic frequently receives one from the second thoracic.
-The plexus extends from the lower part of the side of the neck to the axilla.
-The branches of distribution of the brachial plexus for description purposes are arranged into two groups, namely those given off above and below the clavicle.
-The supraclavicular branches include the suprascapular nerve, dorsal scapular nerve, nerve to subclavius, long thoracic nerve and nerve to longus colli and scaleni.
-The upper subscapular nerve is an infraclavicular branch.
-The infraclavicular branches are derived from the three cords of the brachial plexus, but the fasciculi of the nerves may be traced through the plexus to the spinal nerves from which they originate.
-They are as follows: from the lateral cord arise musculocutaneous nerve (C5–7), lateral anterior thoracic nerve (C5–7), lateral head of median nerve (C6, C7), medial anterior thoracic nerve (C6, C7) and medial antebrachial cutaneous nerve (C6, C7); from the medial cord arise the medial brachial cutaneous nerve (C8, T1), ulnar nerve (C8, T1), medial head of median nerve (C8, T1), upper subscapular nerve (C5, C6) and lower subscapular nerve (C5, C6); from the posterior cord arise thoracodorsal nerve (C5–7), axillary nerve (C5, C6) and radial nerve (C5–8, T1).
+- Brachial Plexus is formed by union of
+	- Anterior divisions of lower four cervical nerves and
+	- Greater part of the anterior division of the first thoracic nerve
+- Fourth cervical usually gives a branch to the fifth cervical
+- first thoracic frequently receives one from the second thoracic

+- Brachial Plexus extends from lower part of side of neck to axilla The branches of distribution of the brachial plexus for description purposes are arranged into two groups, namely those given off above and below the clavicle.

+##### Supraclavicular Branches
+- Supraclavicular Branches (5)
+	- *Suprascapular nerve*
+	- *Dorsal scapular nerve*
+	- *Nerve to subclavius*
+	- *Long thoracic nerve* (of Bell)
+	- Nerve to longus colli and scaleni
+- **NOTE** Upper Subscapular Nerve is an Infraclavicular Branch (*Medial Cord*)

+##### Infraclavicular Branches
+- Derived from three cords of brachial plexus
+- May be traced through plexus to spinal nerves

+- Lateral Cord (5)
+	- Musculocutaneous Nerve (C5–7)
+	- Lateral Anterior Thoracic Nerve (C5–7)
+	- Lateral Head of Median Nerve (C6, C7)
+	- Medial Anterior Thoracic Nerve (C6, C7)
+	- Medial Antebrachial Cutaneous Nerve (C6, C7)

+- Medial Cord (5)
+	- Medial Brachial Cutaneous Nerve (C8, T1)
+	- Ulnar Nerve (C8, T1)
+	- Medial Head of Median Nerve (C8, T1)
+	- **Upper Subscapular Nerve** (C5, C6)
+	- Lower Subscapular Nerve (C5, C6)

+- Posterior Cord (3)
+	- Thoracodorsal Nerve (C5–7)
+	- Axillary Nerve (C5, C6)
+	- Radial Nerve (C5–8, T1)

 ---